Joey305/autodock-WEBSERVER/README.md

 ### RDKit installation is difficult on your machine

 RDKit can be easier to install through Conda-based scientific environments than through a plain system Python setup.
-If your target environment already provides RDKit, use that environment for workflow-script execution.
+If the target execution environment already provides RDKit, use that environment for workflow-script execution.

 ### Port `5050` is already in use

-Start the app with a different port:
+Start the app on a different port:

 ```bash
 flask --app app:create_app run --debug --port 5051